Sheep 101 logo

 Sub-therapeutic use of antibiotics

 Sub-therapeutic means below the dosage level to treat disease.
-Sub-therapeutic levels of antibiotics are sometimes fed to sheep and/or lambs to prevent disease outbreaks.
+Sub-therapeutic levels of antibiotics have been fed to sheep and/or lambs to prevent disease outbreaks.
 Feeding antibiotics to ewes during late pregnancy can help to control abortions.
 When a ewe has been assisted in the delivery of her lamb(s), it is recommended that she be given an antibiotic to prevent uterine infections.

-Antibiotic use is prohibited under USDA certified organic and natural standards of livestock and meat production.
-While it is not recommended that treatment be withheld from a sick animal, if an animal is treated with an antibiotic, it cannot be marketed as certified organic or natural.
-It's milk cannot be used to make in organic products.
+Antibiotic use is prohibited under USDA certified organic standards of livestock and meat production.
+While it is not recommended that treatment be withheld from a sick animal, if an animal is treated with an antibiotic, it can no longer be marketed as certified organic.
+Its milk or dairy products cannot be used to make organic products.

 Anthelmintics

-An anthelmintic is a medication which kills worms.
-It is also called a "dewormer."
+An anthelmintic is a medication that kills worms.
+It is also called a "dewormer" or anti-parasitic drug.
 Anthelmintics are available as drenches, boluses, pastes, injectables, pour-ons, and as products that you mix with the feed.
 All anthelmintics may be purchased over-the-counter.

 It is not recommended that sheep and lambs be dewormed on a regular or scheduled basis or that all animals in a group be treated with an anthelmintic.
-Selective anthelminic use should be integrated with other worm control practices.
+Targeted selective treatment (TST) should be integrated with other worm control practices such as pasture rest and rotation, mixed species grazing, alternative forages, zero grazing, and genetic selection.

 Trade name